Natasha Dowie: Everton

 Dowie joined Everton Ladies in preference to several other interested clubs including Arsenal.
 She stated her intention to "knock Arsenal off their pedestal in women's football".

-While commuting from London to Liverpool, Dowie was a member of Everton's League Cup winning side in her first season with the club.
+After commuting from London to Liverpool, Dowie was a member of Everton's League Cup winning side in her first season with the club.
 On 3 May 2010, she scored two goals, including the 119th minute extra-time winner, to give Everton a 3–2 victory over Arsenal in the 2010 FA Women's Cup Final.

 With Everton dormant ahead of the 2011 FA WSL season, Dowie played for Barnet in the 2010–11 FA Women's Premier League National Division.
 She continued to play for Everton in European competition and netted in The Blues' UEFA Women's Champions League quarter–final defeat to FCR 2001 Duisburg.
 Dowie then scored two goals for Everton in their first FA WSL match, including a stoppage-time equaliser, to rescue a 3–3 draw at local rivals Liverpool.